besdiracgrid/module-cvmfs/README.md

 module unload root
 ```

-For more about `Environment Modules`, please see the
+For more about Environment Modules, please see the
 [documentation](https://modules.readthedocs.io/).